 The cost of disposing of radioactive waste is on the order of ten times that of disposing of municipal solid waste.
 The design of radioactive waste disposal systems is guided by the philosophy of "confine and contain".
 Waste is treated to the point that, when placed in final disposal, it will not leak, leach, or fragment.
 Most radioactive waste from health care facilities ends up specially designated and permitted low-level radioactive waste landfills.
 In 2019, 4.2 million cubic feet of LLRW went to landfills in the US.
 In 2020, it was about 1 million cubic feet.

 The other philosophy, which is less responsible, is called "dilute and disperse".
 It results in release of radioactive material into the environment distributed over a large geographic area so that the final concentration of radionuclides is low.
-If you employ this method be ready to answer questions to regulators and to the public.
+If you employ this method, be ready to answer questions to regulators and to the public.
 We strongly discourage anyone from intentionally releasing radioactive waste, even in small amounts.